Biohybrid neural interfaces: an old idea enabling a completely new space of possibilities

 There are a bunch of interesting benefits to this: the signal-to-noise ratio is great, so you can use smaller amplifiers and burn less power.
 Also, critically, you get chemical synapses, so you can imagine using neurons of various types — say some dopaminergic neurons, some acetylcholinergic neurons, some glutamatergic neurons — and then being able to “stimulate” using specific neurotransmitters.
 Since neurons form many connections, engrafting a million neurons (an easily practical device volume, far less than a cubic millimeter) might produce over a billion synapses; this is very far from thinking about things in terms of “channels” of electrodes.
 There is an immense amount of science to do here.

-Today we’re releasing our first paper on our biohybrid work, Optogenetic Stimulation of a Cortical Biohybrid Implant Guides Goal Directed Behavior, by Jennifer Brown et al, from the Science Team, available on bioRxiv.
+Today we’re releasing our first paper on our biohybrid work, Optogenetic Stimulation of a Cortical Biohybrid Implant Guides Goal Directed Behavior, by Jennifer Brown et al., from the Science Team, available on bioRxiv.
 It covers an early feasibility study we did to convince ourselves this could work, and represents only a small part of what we’ve done.
 We think that this approach is scalable up to millions of neurons and eventually capable of bandwidth on par with the fiber bundle that connects the two hemispheres of the brain.

 A microscope image of a sample of brain tissue showing biohybrid neurons forming a long axon bundle that extends around the right side of the brain.